potentia-defi/potentia-protocol/README.md

 ---

 <div align="center">
-Built with ❤️ by SquaredLabs
+Built with ❤️ by Squared Labs
 </div>